 CPD's latest paper by Director Jay Wang and Research Associate Sohaela Amiri outlines key considerations for U.S. cities to grow their capacity framework.

-This project investigates the growing practice of city-to-city diplomacy by examining the paradiplomatic engagements of the Sister Cities International program.
+This project investigates the growing practice of city-to-city diplomacy by examining paradiplomatic engagements.

 As geopolitics and economies shift toward the Pacific Rim, Los Angeles is ideally situated to play a key role in addressing common regional and global challenges.